Goltzishpt/global_mind/README.md

 -d '{"name": "User1", "email": "user1@example.com", "password": "password"}'
 ```

-- After you could make CRUD operation with device
+- After you will be able to perform CRUD operations with the device.

 ``` bash Copy code
 curl -X POST http://0.0.0.0:8080/add_device \